Good-Heart-Technology/QR-Code-Generator/README.md

 ---

-ℹ️ **Disclaimer:** The tools on this site are for informational use only and do not constitute professional advice.
+ℹ️ **Disclaimer:** This tool is for informational use only and does not constitute professional advice.
+While we strive for accuracy, the tool may become outdated, inaccurate, or cease to function at any time.
 Use at your own discretion.

 Made with ❤️ by Good Heart Tech